Beat Basics by veteran business journalists

 Everybody shops, but the retail beat is about much more than going to the mall.
 We asked Ylan Q. Mui, who covers consumers and the economy at The Washington Post, to explain how and why.

-Theo Francis, a veteran financial and investigative reporter who runs Disclosure Matters LLC and works closely with footnoted.com, has put together a step-by-step guide through SEC documents.
+an award-winning financial and investigative reporter for The Wall Street Journal, has put together a step-by-step guide through SEC documents.

 Covering sports business goes beyond games and delves into the financial operations of professional teams, universities, non-profits.
 The Arizona Republic's Craig Harris opens his playbook.